 Concerns may stem from fear, misunderstanding, hatred or stereotypes.
 Behaviors may be intentional or unintentional.

+Campus Climate Support is provided to assist those who feel impacted by campus climate concerns and to promote respect and understanding among members of the University community.
 CCS is not a disciplinary body.
 The Office of Student Conflict Resolution is responsible for disciplinary proceedings.
-CCS may discuss with a student how to file a complaint with OSCR if it appears that a violation of University’s Statement of Student Rights and Responsibilities has been alleged, but it is not the role of CCS to investigate or determine whether a reported concern involved a violation of university policy.
+CCS may discuss with a student how to file a complaint with OSCR if it appears that a violation of the University’s Statement of Student Rights and Responsibilities has been alleged, but it is not the role of CCS to investigate or determine whether a reported concern involved a violation of university policy.